the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-workflow.md

 <a name="prepare_the_code"></a>
 ### Prepare the code

 Before requesting a review, be sure you've met all the obvious quality benchmarks for the project you are contributing to.
-This means making sure:

-- you have created [documentation](#Documentation) to the required standards of the project,
+This means making sure you have check the review list (see [checklist for the coder](/reviewing_checklists.md#for_the_coder)).
-- you have [tested](#Improvements_to_testing) your code to the required standards of the project,
-- your code is not causing the tests in the main project to fail (many [continuous integration](/continuous_integration/continuous_integration) systems will test this automatically for you once you create the PR), and
-- you believe your code meets the declared [style guide](../../code_quality/code_quality#code-style) for the project.

-A reviewer should check these things, but defects on these fronts should be by occasional oversight, rather than systematic.
+A reviewer should check these things (see [checklist for the reviewer](/reviewing_checklists.md#for_the_reviewer)), but defects on these fronts should be by occasional oversight, rather than systematic.

 <a name="create_discuss_change"></a>
 ### Create and discuss the review; make the changes